mr-karan/doggo/README.md

 ## Contributing

 I'm open to accept feature requests and/or issues.
-I understand `doggo` is a very new DNS Client in the town and there might be some edge cases I am not handling.
+I understand `doggo` is a new DNS Client in the town and there might be some edge cases I am not handling.
 Please feel free to open issues if you ever come across such a case.
 For now I am focussing more on [planned features](TODO.md) for a **stable** v1.0 release _soon_.

 ## License